 The underdog of gaming PCs has to be the humble power supply unit (PSU).
 Your computer’s power supply can’t produce the blistering speeds of the latest Ryzen processor or blow your mind with life-like ray tracing like the latest RTX series GPU.
 All a PSU can do is power these things.
 A great PSU will never be noticed.
 It just efficiently and quietly powers all of your components, RGB lighting, and peripherals.

 However, a bad PSU can fry your motherboard or other costly components.
-Many gamers are tempted to skimp on quality on a PSU to cut costs, but we would argue that a reliable and efficient power supply is one of the most important components of a PC.
+Many gamers are tempted to skimp on the quality of a PSU to cut costs, but we would argue that a reliable and efficient power supply is one of the most important components of a PC.

 In this article, we will be examining the 5 best PSU brands in 2023.
 We will be investigating not only the brands, but their best premium, mid-tier, and budget power supplies.
 This will give you the confidence you need in choosing your next PSU.

 But before we get started, one thing to remember when looking at a new PSU is that the wattage, efficiency, and reliability is often more important than the brand.
 There is only a handful of PSU OEMs, so the label on the side might not matter as much as you think it does.

 With that being said, our top 5 PSU brands deliver consistent quality no matter your budget.